alex-ranieri/viper/README.md

 **Step 1:** Before proceed with the installation setup, download the [Ubuntu 22.04 Linux image](https://cloud-images.ubuntu.com/wsl/jammy/current/ubuntu-jammy-wsl-amd64-wsl.rootfs.tar.gz) (540 MB of file size), which will serve as the kernel to VIPER.

-⚠️ **Caution:** The installation process might result in errors ff your user name contains special characters.
+⚠️ **Caution:** The installation process might result in errors if your user name contains special characters.
 To avoid that, simply put the VIPER `Windows` folder on your `C:\` drive.

 **Step 2:** After the download is complete, go to the `Windows` folder and double-click the **InstallVIPER.exe**.
 A window will pop-up to select the installation folder for VIPER and to select the downloaded Ubuntu tar.gz file.